keithchong/codewind-vscode-openapi-tools/README.md

-# codewind-vscode-openapi-tools
-Codewind OpenAPI Tools for VS Code
+# Codewind OpenAPI Tools for VS Code

-Generate client and server stubs, and HTML documentation from OpenAPI definitions.
+The Codewind OpenAPI Tools for VS Code provides commands that invoke the OpenAPI Generator to create API clients, server stubs, and HTML documentation from OpenAPI Specifications.
+The tools have been integrated with Codewind for VS Code but they can also work standalone without the Codewind extension.

 ## Getting started